GiulSposito/myTidymodels/README.md

 # myTidymodels

-My personnal repo for learning to use the R Tidymodels package, having test scripts and reference guides.
+My personnel repo for learning to use the R Tidymodels package, having test scripts and reference guides.

 # Notebooks